BlackArabb/ekehi-mobile/Documentations/LANDING_PAGE_DOCUMENTATION.md

 - Animated hero section with call-to-action buttons
 - Comprehensive tokenomics visualization
 - Detailed roadmap with milestone tracking
-- Presale section with timer and progress tracking
 - Whitepaper viewer with chapter navigation
 - Ecosystem overview with feature highlights
 - Contact form with validation